nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 The `|` symbol means the user must provide at least one of the fields separated by the `|`
 </div>

+Pointers to take note when editing an item:

 * Edits the item at the specified `INDEX`.
 The index refers to the index number shown in the displayed item list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Updates the components of an item.